elsie-n/Microsoft_Movie_Analysis/README.md

-# dsc_phase_1Project
+# Microsoft Movies Analysis
-As a qualification of my Phase 1 Project(Data Analyisis) I was required to choose a dataset ,analyze and derive findings that will give helpful insights to microsoft company looking at starting a movie studio.
+This an anayis project that aims at analyzing and deriving findings that will give helpful insights to microsoft company looking at starting a movie studio.

 Settled on using three datasets namely:
 - imdb.title.basics